samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `authId` (*Type inferred from the provided value*): Smarty Authentication ID (Found on 'API Keys' tab in Smarty tenant).
+* `authId` (string; *Type inferred from the provided string value*): Smarty Authentication ID (Found on 'API Keys' tab in Smarty tenant).
 Console display name: "Auth ID".
-* `authToken` (*Type inferred from the provided value*): Smarty Authentication Token (Found on 'API Keys' tab in Smarty tenant).
+* `authToken` (string; *Type inferred from the provided string value*): Smarty Authentication Token (Found on 'API Keys' tab in Smarty tenant).
 Console display name: "Auth Token".
-* `license` (*Type inferred from the provided value*): Smarty License Value (Found on 'Subscriptions' tab in Smarty tenant).
+* `license` (string; *Type inferred from the provided string value*): Smarty License Value (Found on 'Subscriptions' tab in Smarty tenant).
 Console display name: "License".

 Example: